Date: 20.11.2020 | Shing Yee

 What criteria would you look at?
 Would you look at the packaging design?
 Glove's appearance?
 Thickness?
 Grip?
 Or the glove's materials?

-When it comes to protective gloves for handling chemicals, since it is a PPE, there are a lot of consideration, and hence you will find many unfamiliar information being presented at the gloves packaging or on the gloves itself.
+When it comes to protective gloves for handling chemicals, since it is a PPE, there is a lot of considerations, and hence you will find much unfamiliar information being presented in the gloves packaging or on the gloves themselves.

-Those information makes the gloves look professional and reliable, but unfortunately, the majority do not really understand what those information are all about.
+That information makes the gloves look professional and reliable, but unfortunately, the majority do not really understand what that information is all about.

-As a gloves manufacturer, since we are the one who produce the gloves and send our products for testing and get certified, we think that we are in a position to communicate those complicated information in a simplified manner.
+As a gloves manufacturer, since we are the ones who produce the gloves and send our products for testing and get certified, we think that we are in a position to communicate that complicated information in a simplified manner.

-In our previous articles, we have been explaining what is CE, what is EN388 is all about as well as what are the meaning of the glass and fork, knife and fork pictograms.
+In our previous articles, we have been explaining what is CE, what is EN388 is all about as well as what is the meaning of the glass and fork, knife and fork pictograms.

-No matter you are the purchasing manager, safety officer, company owner or even end user that come across to this blog today, we hope that our info center will help you in gaining more knowledge about gloves products while you are researching for the right gloves.
+No matter whether you are the purchasing manager, safety officer, company owner, or even end-user that comes across to this blog today, we hope that our info center will help you in gaining more knowledge about gloves products while you are researching for the right gloves.